 Merge needs to know the path to the

 Merge also needs credentials to access the Subversion servers that you use.
-Provide these on the Credentials preference page.
+Provide these on the Credentials settings page.
 (For anonymous access to a Subversion server, add an entry for the server to the Credentials page with a blank User name and Password.)

-Finally, if you wish Merge to populate the Versions button drop-down versions menu with any other revisions of the files or folders you are comparing, check the Include versions from SCM systems checkbox on the the Versions preference page.
+Finally, if you wish Merge to populate the Versions button drop-down versions menu with any other revisions of the files or folders you are comparing, check the Include versions from SCM systems checkbox on the the Versions settings page.

 Using the Subversion plugin